 Funeral costs: Where are the most expensive places to die in the UK?

-Watford, Hertfordshire seems the most expensive place to die, where the cost of a funeral is 37% higher than the national average.
+Watford, Hertfordshire, appears to be the most expensive place to die, where the cost of a funeral is 37% higher than the national average.

 Where are funeral costs highest in the UK, the most expensive funeral locations?